Spotify streaming numbers tool

 Since many artists use similar names or even special characters, the query by name can miss the artist you are looking for.
 In this case, we suggest to use the search by ID that works for every artist.

 From Google you can search an artist name plus “Spotify”.
 The first result will always be the artist page on Spotify.
 There, all 22 characters after “artist/” inside the URL reflect the artist id.

 Here the example of Adele, with her id being 4dpARuHxo51G3z768sgnrY.

 Yes, the streaming data is up to date.
 As it is retrieved from Spotify’s database itself, they are automatically refreshed every day.

-Spotify has many versions of each song and album, way more than often displayed in frontend.
+The Spotify database has many versions of each song and album, way more than displayed in frontend.
 They often have slight alterations on their name.

 As we deduplicate songs to prevent us from double counting, tracks which appear in several sections (album, single, compilation) will appear only in the first one, which may lead to incomplete tracklists for compilations or singles.

 Yes, they are available at the bottom of the list.
-They are showing with the “Orphan” album name.
+They are showing with the “Orphan” or “Features” album name, depending on the artist being lead or featured.
 Their total is also specified so one can easily ignore them from the total if desired.